5 min read

 And certainly, ol' Guttenberg probably pushed us further towards objectivity than anyone had since the invention of language itself.
 Thank God he gave the polished mirrors a miss and invented the printing press, kick-started the reformation, ended the cultural monopoly of the Catholic Church, and set the fires burning that would eventually fuel the Enlightenment.

-Because the invention of affordable printing methods paved the way for an explosion in information on a level human society had never seen.
 Previously, perhaps only since the great matriarchal temples of Minoan Crete Western civilization could share subversive ideas free from the censorship of the religious and political elite.
 It snatched the syntactical power out of their hands and created the blueprint for a world so connected that we now (in Western Liberal democracies at least) have greater access to information than all the emperors who have lived and died on this planet.

 A 5-year-old with a 10-euro phone plan has more access to knowledge in their pocket than Queen Victoria or Kennedy.